bskinn/bskinn.github.io/_drafts/First-Pass-Pyproject-TOML.md

 `pip install -r requirements-dev.txt` command to get started.

-Below is some commentary on the various files relevant to this configurationFiles below are in the state of
+Below is some commentary on the various files relevant to this configuration.
+Files below are in the state of
 [this commit](https://github.com/bskinn/stdio-mgr/tree/8b09adb2ae98d3753ce6ee00015a10b520d48ec2).

 -----